-teach a broad and balanced curriculum which promotes spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life and must promote community cohesion be safe spaces in which children / young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues
+teach a broad and balanced curriculum which promotes spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life and must promote community cohesion

+- be safe spaces in which children / young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas - □ be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues

 Channel is a national programme which focuses on providing support at an early stage to people identified as vulnerable to being drawn into terrorism.
-If a child on roll at our school is referred to the Channel Panel, a representative from the school may be asked to attend the Channel panel to help with an assessment and support plan.
+If a child on roll at St Thomas More Primary School is referred to the Channel Panel, a representative from the school may be asked to attend the Channel panel to help with an assessment and support plan.

-Our school operates in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
+St Thomas More Primary School operates in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
 Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to the Police, Social Care and/or the Channel Panel.